4nnina/fair_seq_task_assignment/README.md

-# Fairness in Sequential Task Assignment: what is the role of the point of view?
+# Multi-sided Fairness in Sequential Task Assignment

 ## Running the code